 What does all this ice have to do with paying off debt?
-Let’s take a look at the debt snowball and debt avalanche methods of eliminating student loans so you can figure out which one works best for you.
+Let’s take a look at debt snowball versus debt avalanche when eliminating student loans so you can figure out which works best for you.

 The debt snowball method aims to start with small wins and build momentum over time.
-Using the debt snowball method, you start paying off your student loans according to the smallest balance first, while paying the minimum on the rest.
+Using this method, you start paying off your student loans with the smallest balance first, while paying the minimum on the rest.

-- Focus on paying off the $1,685 balance first, throwing as much money as possible toward this loan.
+- Focus on paying off the $1,685 balance, throwing as much money as possible toward this loan.

 - Pay the minimum on your $8,941 loan.